Lbank Exchange Will List ORIS (Oris) On February 14, 2024

+(MENAFN- ACN NewsWire) LBank Exchange Will List ORIS (Oris) on February 14, 2024

-(MENAFN- GlobeNewsWire - Nasdaq) ROAD TOWN, BRITISH VIRGIN ISLANDS, Feb.
-14, 2024 (GLOBE NEWSWIRE) -- LBank Exchange , a premier global digital asset trading platform, has announced the listing of ORIS (Oris) on February 14, 2024.
+ROAD TOWN, United British Virgin Islands, Feb 14, 2024 - (ACN Newswire) - LBank Exchange , a premier global digital asset trading platform, has announced the listing of ORIS (Oris) on February 14, 2024.
 Users of LBank Exchange can brace themselves for the ORIS/USDT trading pair, which will go live at 7:00 UTC on the slated date.

 Empowering the Metaverse and the Real World alike